A rise in blood pressure above the normal is referred to as high blood pressure or hypertension. But what is blood pressure?

 The task of regulating or maintaining normal blood pressure is carried out by a centre in the brain which initiates some of the vital biochemical functions of the kidneys, and hormonal inputs from the suprarenal glands.
 The latter are endocrine glands situated just above the kidneys.
 They regulate the salt and water content in the body.

 A faulty diet, smoking, emotional upheavals, anxiety and stress are factors which often have a direct bearing on blood pressure.
 The elasticity of the blood-vessel walls diminishes with age, and certain deposits accumulate on the inner lining.
 These are worn-out cellular elements and certain cholesterol factions.
 For some not fully understood reason, some people are genetically predisposed to this condition.
 They have a familial tendency to certain lipid (fat) metabolic disorders.

 High blood pressure in the initial stages usually goes undetected.
 It is often an accidental finding during a medical check-up for other reasons.
 However, headaches, fatigue, nosebleeds, shortness of breath, swelling of the feet, palpitations, nervousness are symptoms that warrant the necessity of an early blood-pressure check-up.
 Depending on one’s genetic disposition to high blood pressure, or dietary indiscretions, and the actual blood pressure, certain dietary supplements or restrictions can help keep it in check.
 In the early stages the high blood pressure have no symptoms.

-- Mix a teaspoon of powdered cummin seeds with a teaspoon of fresh ginger juice and a teaspoon of honey.
+Mix a teaspoon of powdered cumin seeds with a teaspoon of fresh ginger juice and a teaspoon of honey.
 Have this mixture once a day to reduce hypertension.